spollok/magfield-prediction/README.md

 ## Quick start with conda

+### Installation
 ```bash
 conda install -y matplotlib pyyaml scipy scikit-learn scikit-image tensorboard notebook conda-build
 ```
 - Install [PyTorch](https://pytorch.org/get-started/locally/)

+### Reproduce results of paper
+For different bounding box amounts and mask sizes.
+As methods, the baseline WGAN-GP, our physics-informed WGAN-GP, linear interpolation, spline-based interpolation, and biharmonic equations can be chosen.
+Trained generator networks can be found [here](magfield-prediction/checkpoints/).
+For outpainting, Gaussian Process Regression is available.
+In addition to the pre-trained model from the paper, five sample magnetic fields are included in the data folder to be able to run predcitions.

+- Inpainting

+    ```bash
+    python test.py --name in_ext_div_curl_1_144_1 --exp paper --cfg_file test_in.yaml --box_amount 1 --mask_size 144 --method wgan
+    ````

+- Outpainting

+    ```bash
+    python test.py --name out_one_div_curl_20_1_1 --exp paper --cfg_file test_out.yaml --box_amount 20 --mask_size 1 --method wgan
+    ```

 ## Data generation with MagTense